 Compliance – The Botanical Society of America will comply with all grant requirements and these must be referenced/included in all contracts/subcontracts, in specific we note the following for Federal Funding Agencies:

-Botanical Society of America has three authorized users of the NSF Research.Gov (Online Grants Management for the NSF Community) as follows:
+Botanical Society of America has five authorized users of the NSF Research.Gov (Online Grants Management for the NSF Community) as follows:

 Executive Director – PI, SPO, AOR, INSTADMIN, VIEWRPTS

 The Director of Education and Director of Membership serve as Principal Investigators for NSF grants.
 The PIs and Executive Director prepared the budget and negotiated contracts in accordance with the terms of the award and BSA policies.
 The PIs prepare Annual, Final, Interim and Project Outcome reports in accordance with NSF schedules.

 Finance Director also prepares and submits The National Science Foundation Program Income Worksheet and other financial reports as requested.
 Since our award is cash reimbursable, we have zero income to report.

 Reports on reimbursed expenses are submitted to PI on a monthly basis.
 PI shares with Co-PI’s on the project.
 PI updates Executive Director and Finance Director on any budget changes and vendor progress on agreements and contracts as the project moves forward.

 As part of the BSA operations, they host and put on an annual botanical conference which is where the bulk of the awards sponsored by the BSA are given out.
 This conference is at a new site each year.